aquibiqbal65/CryptoVerse/README.md

 # CryptoVerse
-a static Frontend crypto wallet Dashboard using react and Chakra UI
+a static Frontend crypto wallet Dashboard using react and Chakra UI component library